UD-Math-Data-Science-1/notes/statistics/correlation.md

 \Cov(X,Y) = \frac{1}{n} \sum_{i=1}^n (x_i-\mu_X)(y_i-\mu_Y).
 $$

-One explanation for the name is that $\Cov(X,X)$ and $Cov(Y,Y)$ are just the variances of $X$ and $Y$.
-However, covariance is not easy to interpret.
+One explanation for the name is that $\Cov(X,X)$ and $\Cov(Y,Y)$ are just the variances of $X$ and $Y$.

+Covariance is not easy to interpret.
 Its units are the products of the units of the two variables, and it is sensitive to rescaling the variables (e.g., grams versus kilograms).

 ## Pearson correlation coefficient